San Diego Unemployment Appeal Lawyer

 - What if I miss the deadline to file an appeal?

 - What should I do if I cannot attend the hearing?

 - What happens if I win my appeal?

 - What happens if I lose my appeal?

-- If my appeal is denied is that the final decision?
+- What happens if my appeal is denied is that the final decision?

-San Diego unemployment appeals attorney Evan A. Gould and The Gould Firm can help answer your questions and may be able to help you recover unemployment benefits even where your claim has been denied.
-Contact our Southern California attorney Evan A. Gould today for a free consultation.
+Attorney Evan A. Gould can answer your questions and may be able to help you recover unemployment benefits, even if your claim has been denied.
+Contact us today for a free consultation.